security-notes/infobyte-faraday-wiki/Installation.md

   * IPy
   * requests

-If you want you to use our experimental GTK interface, you will also need the following packages.
-They are available in major Linux distributions via their repositories and on Mac via homebrew.
+If you want you to use our [[experimental GTK interface|Usage#gtk-gui]], you will also need the following packages.
+They are available in major Linux distributions via their repositories and on Mac via brew.

 * GTK+3
 * pygobject